torvalds/linux/Documentation/hid/intel-ish-hid.rst

 A set of memory mapped register offers support of multi byte messages TX and RX (E.g.IPC_REG_ISH2HOST_MSG, IPC_REG_HOST2ISH_MSG).
 The IPC layer maintains internal queues to sequence messages and send them in order to the FW.
-Optionally the caller can register handler to get notification of completion.
+Optionally the caller can register handler to get yestification of completion.
 A door bell mechanism is used in messaging to trigger processing in host and client firmware side.
 When ISH interrupt handler is called, the ISH2HOST doorbell register is used by host drivers to determine that the interrupt